spekulatius/PHPScraper/websites/examples/scrape-meta-tags.md

 ## Meta Keywords

-The keywords meta-tag is naturally an array and will be split for your convience:
+The keywords meta-tag is naturally an array and will be split for your convenience:

 ```php
 $web = new \spekulatius\phpscraper;